data-gymnasia/courses/content/programming-in-julia/content.md

 ---
 > id: step-broadcasting

-To perform operations entry-by-entry on two arrays, prefix the operation with a plus sign:
+To perform operations entry-by-entry on two arrays, prefix the operation with a dot:

     pre(julia-executable)
       | [1,2,3] .+ [4,5,6]